-In fiscal year ending June 30, 2023, the overall equity increased from \$78,610,399 to \$81,335,452 mostly attributable to higher interest income as interest earnings on fund reserves began to improve in the latter part of the fiscal year 2022.
-In fiscal year ending June 30, 2024, the overall equity further increased by \$5,586,306 from \$81,335,452 to \$86,921,758.
-The net increase is primarily coming from the interest income on fund reserves and net reduction on allowances for loans and insurance losses resulting from the reversal of the allowance on loan losses on account of partial recovery of interest on two Multi-Family loans from the cash proceeds at maturity of the bond securing the loans.
+The overall equity at fiscal year ending June 30, 2024 was \$86,921,758; \$5,586,306 higher than the overall equity of \$81,335,452 of fiscal year ending June 30, 2023 primarily attributable to the interest income on fund reserves and net reduction on allowances for loans and insurance losses resulting from the reversal of the allowance on loan losses on account of partial recovery of interest on two Multi-Family loans from the cash proceeds at maturity of the bond securing the loans during the fiscal year 2024.
+In the third quarter of fiscal year 2025 ending March 31, 2025, the overall equity further increased by \$768,087 primarily coming from the interest income on fund reserves.

 The Unrestricted Accumulated Deficit is a part of the overall equity.
-The Unrestricted Accumulated Deficit, which decreases when claims are paid from the insurance reserves, represents the cumulative net income (loss) of MHF since its inception less any investment income earned on the insurance reserves.
+The Unrestricted Accumulated Deficit, which decreases when claims are paid from the insurance reserves, represents the cumulative net income (loss) of

+MHF since its inception less any investment income earned on the insurance reserves.
 When MHF's insurance reserves are greater than its net position, there will be an accumulated deficit in the net position section of the MHF Statement of Net Assets.

-In fiscal year 2023, the Unrestricted Accumulated Deficit increased from \$6,324,779 to \$6,343,740, attributed to the recapture of accrued claims of \$72,096 back into the Single Family Reserve due to the denial of the claim submitted, offset by the operating income of \$53,135 (net of investment income on reserve funds).
 In fiscal year 2024, the Unrestricted Accumulated Deficit decreased by \$1,824,834 from \$6,343,740 to \$4,518,906, mainly attributed to the reversal of allowance for loan losses amounting to \$2,454,440 corresponding to the cash proceeds of a bond securing two Multi-Family loans that matured in April 15, 2024 offset by the additional allowance for insurance losses of \$775,781 on account of new loans and additional drawdowns on existing loans during the year.
+In third quarter of fiscal year 2025, the accumulated deficit increased by \$2,048,941 from the June 30, 2024 level mainly due to the additional general provisioning for insurance losses on account of the new loans and deterioration in the risk rating of some risk A accounts to B risk category in multi-family portfolio offset by the interest income on reserves.